 team

 Simon Bowie is a culture writer, film critic, open source systems developer, and critical librarian.
-As an experienced open source software developer, he is primarily working on the COPIM project to enable open access book publishing and experimental publishing.
+As an experienced open source software developer, he is primarily working as part of the Copim community on the Open Book Futures project to enable open access book publishing and experimental publishing.
 He is a solutions architect and a full-stack LAMP developer with experience of working on implementations of open source library and information systems and publishing platforms.
 He has an MA in Cultural and Critical Studies from Birkbeck, University of London and as a cultural studies writer he has covered a range of film festivals and reviewed films for publications and podcasts.
 His academic work has covered posthumanism in the video game Outer Wilds, New Sincerity in contemporary indie video games, and the depiction of time and trauma in the TV shows Twin Peaks: The Return and Yellowjackets.

 Website: https://simonxix.com